gypsydave5/gypsydave5.github.io/_posts/2017-09-11-lambda-calculus.md

 published: true
 ---

-The word lambda comes up more and more the longer you work as a programmer.
+The word 'lambda' comes up more and more the longer you work as a programmer.
 There it is as a keyword in Python for an anonymous function.
 Same again in Scheme.
+Oh look, there it is in Ruby.
 Look at the logos for Racket, Clojure, MIT.
 Lambdas everywhere.
 The interest/obsession goes back to the mathematical roots of Lisp, specifically Alonzo Church's _lambda calculus_.

 ## Why?